awkena/panGenomeBreedr/README.md

 in `panGB` to perform hypothesis testing of allelic discrimination for KASP marker QC and validation.

-#### Reading Raw KASP Files (.csv)
+#### Reading Raw KASP Full Results Files (.csv)

-The `read_kasp_csv()` function allows users to import raw or polished KASP genotyping file (.csv) into R. The function requires the path of the raw file and the row tags for the different components of data in the raw file as arguments.
+The `read_kasp_csv()` function allows users to import raw or polished KASP genotyping full results file (.csv) into R. The function requires the path of the raw file and the row tags for the different components of data in the raw file as arguments.

+For polished files, the user must extract the `Data` component of the full results file and save it as a csv file before import.

 By default, a typical unedited raw KASP data file uses the following row tags for genotyping data: `Statistics`, `DNA`, `SNPs`, `Scaling`,